 1.5 Units.
 1 lecture and 1.5 lab hrs/wk.
-Prerequisite: CIS 150.
+No prerequisite.
+Advisory: CIS 150.
+Two lecture and three laboratory hours weekly for eight weeks.

 In this course, students install, configure, manage, monitor and troubleshoot Directory Services for a network server operating system.
 This course concentrates on Directory Services and DNS, security, and Directory Services within a network server-based operating environment.
 (CSU)